mrtkrkm/DISProject/README.md

 TrainFrame=create_features(TrainFrame, 3, important_features)
 ```

 You can change the number 3 if you want.
-It it show the shift_day
+It shows the shift_day

 ```python
 X_train, y_train, X_test, y_test=split_data(TrainFrame, 0, 30, 1)